lomigmegard/akka-http-cors/README.md

 This is a Scala/Java implementation for the server-side targeting the [akka-http](https://github.com/akka/akka-http) library.

+A version supporting the [Apache Pekko](https://pekko.apache.org) fork is also available in [pekko-http-cors](https://github.com/lomigmegard/pekko-http-cors).

 ## Versions

 | Version | Release date | Akka Http version | Scala versions                |